pdelong42/Random-Perl-Hacks/bitly-exercise/Transcript.md

 5-minute slice of time for the "decodes" log (which happens to fall into the first 5 minutes of the access log's range).

+Next, a quick-and-dirty attempt at finding the client IPs that are hitting us the most:

     [pdelong@localhost bitly-exercise]$ top10IP() { awk '{print $1}' $1 | sort | uniq -c | sort -nr | head; }
     [pdelong@localhost bitly-exercise]$ top10IP 2014-07-14_15.access.log
        4066 23.227.176.34